30 Different Types of Beetles in Texas

 The Harlequin Flower Beetle is a sturdy yellow and black beetle.
 Individuals vary greatly; therefore, even though they may not be identical, they still belong to the same species.

-Adults have frequently seen strolling among trees, and leaf litter also stops at flowers.
+Adults are frequently seen strolling among trees, and leaf litter also stops at flowers.
 Only a few U.S. states and eastern Mexico along the Gulf of Mexico make up this species’ range.

 Additionally, populations may be found in isolated areas along Louisiana, from Florida’s interior eastward.